 Riskier investments have the potential to generate greater losses, but there is also an opportunity for higher profits.
-Low-risk investments, on the other hand, are considered safer bets that generally generate lower returns.
+Low-risk investments, such as Investment in Gold, are considered safer bets that generally generate lower returns.
 Both types of investments can help you get closer to your financial goals.
 Cryptoassets (also known as cryptos) A form of unofficial digital asset based on distributed computer networks.
 It uses encryption for information security, not issued by central banks but by independent groups.

 Minibonds (sometimes referred to as high-interest rate bonds) A form of loan that investors grant to companies (often startups or companies that have difficulty attracting large lenders) that offer a fixed return for a specified period of time.
 A hedge fund is a managed investment fund that brings together the capital of a large number of investors to invest in a variety of different opportunities and asset classes.
 The term “hedge fund” comes from the pair of long and short positions that the first of these funds used to hedge market risk.
 Hedge funds have evolved and diversified significantly since then, using multiple complex methods to mitigate risk and seek positive returns.

 Cryptocurrencies are digital currencies that aim to operate independently of a central bank.
 Cryptography refers to the encryption used for secure currency transactions.
 Venture capital refers to a joint investment fund that seeks to invest in private market companies from their inception to their last round of funding before departure (whether through a commercial sale, an IPO, or another).
 Venture capital is considered a risky long-term investment, as many of the companies backed will return little or nothing.

 The objective is to support one or two members of a portfolio who return many times their initial investment and cover all other losses.
 Venture capital trusts are simply publicly traded venture capital funds that operate with some minor additional restrictions.
 Angel investment refers to initial investments in the private market (usually investments in new companies) made by people who invest their own money in the hope of obtaining a significant return in the long term.
 Los Angeles usually offers more than just funding to the companies in which they invest, opening the doors to their own networks of experts, suppliers, distributors and other investors.

 Angels usually invest as a group known as unions.
 Margin betting is a derivative (the investor does not actually own the underlying asset he is betting on), in which the investor bets that the price of that asset will rise or fall and then wins or loses depending on the margin by which the asset has risen or fallen compared to the price quoted by the bookmaker.
 Margin betting is one of the most speculative forms of alternative investment in the market.
 A penny stock is a stock that trades at a relatively low price and has a relatively low market capitalization.

 Penny stocks are generally traded outside major stock exchanges and are considered high-risk, given the possibility of large investors buying or selling their shares, and the lack of liquidity that can hinder sales when they want.
 A leveraged ETF, or leveraged exchange-traded fund, is a fund that uses financial derivatives and debt to try to amplify the return on an underlying index.
 Leveraged ETFs are available for most major indices and segments, or sub-segments, of these indices.
 This makes high-risk investments not suitable for everyone, except for the most experienced investors, who fully understand the risks, as well as the opportunities, that come with high-risk investments and for those who have the funds to absorb losses.